 For more about these resources and the issues surrounding problematic sexual behaviors in youth and children, contact:

-Coordinator of Mental Health Projects, National Children’s Alliance
+Director of Mental Health Programs, National Children’s Alliance

 - National Children’s Alliance 2015 statistical data submitted by Children’s Advocacy Center members.

 - Howard N. Snyder, “Sexual Assault of Young Children as Reported to Law Enforcement: Victim, Incident, and Offender Characteristics” (Washington: Bureau of Justice Statistics, 2000), p.
 8, retrieved December 8, 2016 from https://www.bjs.gov/content/pub/pdf/saycrle.pdf

 - Enhance Early Engagement (E3) Training